-The first Aural Diversity concert will take place at the Old Barn, Kelston Roundhill on July 6th 2019.
+We had a wonderful first concert at the Old Barn, Kelston Roundhill on July 6th 2019.
+Here are some photos, taken by Miguel Angel Aranda:

 Arbometallurgism (c.
 6 mins) by Anya Ustaszewski